 Global Trade Facts

-According to the April 2012 World Trade Organization (WTO) report, world gross domestic product (GDP) at market exchange rates expanded in 2011 by 5.0%, a sharp deceleration from the 2010 rebound of 13.8%, and growth will slow further still to 3.7% in 2012.
-They attributed the slowdown to the global economy losing momentum due to a number of shocks, including the European sovereign debt crisis.
+According to the April 2013 World Trade Organization (WTO) report, world gross domestic product (GDP) at market exchange rates fell in 2012 to 2.0%, down from 5.2% in 2011 and a sharp deceleration from the 2010 rebound of 13.8%.
+Growth will pick up slightly to 3.3% in 2013.
+They attributed the slowdown to the structural flaws present in many economies in the world.

 “More than three years have passed since the trade collapse of 2008-09, but the world economy and trade remain fragile.
 The further slowing of trade expected in 2012 shows that the downside risks remain high.
 We are not yet out of the woods,” WTO Director General Pascal Lamy said.